fjossinet/RNArtistCore/README.md

 }
 ```

-As you can see, you drawing algorithm will use a secondary structure to output its drawing in a file.
+As you can see, a drawing algorithm will use a secondary structure to output its drawing in a file.
 Data can be linked to the secondary structure (to map colors to experimental values).
 The drawing can be customized with a theme and a layout to suit your needs.

 Here is a real example: